diMosella/docker-homecloud/README.md

 * The latest version of Docker (can be downloaded here: [https://docs.docker.com/engine/installation/](https://docs.docker.com/engine/installation/))
 * Docker compose (can be downloaded here: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/))

+## TODO

+* Update to latest Nextcloud and OnlyOffice dockers

 ## Installation

 1. Get the latest version of this repository running the command: